It sits in the pile, a fine game indeed. I cannot get up, cannot plug in. Time passes, i relent, I click Rocket League again.

 Maybe I wont put on Mad Max because, I know I wont turn it off.

-It’s like starting a tv series with 9 seasons, an investment of precious time.
+It’s like starting a tv series with 9 seasons.
+It is an investment of precious time.

 Another factor is “repetition”.

 I enjoyed Sleeping Dogs and spoke (in a monotone voice) about it at length here.
 The gamey elements felt a lil’ randomised.
-You enjoy a race, and the Ai’s a scrappy human-like mess, smashing around and causing chaos.
-You get into a fight, your moves are varied, you feel like Bruce Lee, the environments vibrant, you can smash someone headfirst into a gong.
+You start an enjoyable race and the AI’s a scrappy human-like mess.
+You smash around and cause chaos.
+You get into a fist-fight and your moves are varied.
+You feel like Bruce Lee.
+The environments vibrant and you can smash someone headfirst into a gong.
 I didn’t mind spending vast amounts of time in this world.
-None of it felt like a waste.
+I mean, I just made a loud gong sound with someone’s face.
+None of my time here felt like a waste.

-The Witcher 3 is possibly the greatest RPG of this generation.
-You start a main quest, on your way you notice a weeping kid, running away, your investigation lures you into a trap.
+The Witcher 3 is quite possibly the greatest RPG of this generation.
+You start a mighty quest, and on your way you notice a weeping kid, running round the corner.
+You give chase and your investigation lures you into a trap.
 Bastard kid.
-You fight off the bandits, pick some plants and go to a shop to whip up some potions.
-You stumble across a notice board in town, sounds like an interesting job.
-You talk with the lady that put the contract on the board and start tracking your pray, the hunt is on.
-You yawn as It’s now 2am in the morning.
+You fight off the bandits, pick some plants, like you do, and go to a shop to whip up some potions.
+You stumble across a notice board in town.
+Sounds like an interesting job.
+You talk with the lady that put the contract on the board and start tracking your pray.
+The hunt is on.
+You find yourself yawning as it’s now 2am in the morning.
 Bloody hell.
 I wish I stayed on the path and just did that main quest.
 Where did the time go?

 With Mad Max you drive around a bit.